robotjackie/rwebtools/README.md

 Our third step was trying to run `turtlesim` over each other's computer via Ethernet.
 However, this didn't work, and we ran into the following problems:

-* Jackie's computer stopped being able to open `turtlesim_node` for some reason, giving the error `Couldn't find executable named turtlesim_node below /opt/ros/indigo/share/turtlesim`
+* Jackie's computer stopped being able to open `turtlesim_node` for some reason, giving the error
+> Couldn't find executable named turtlesim_node below /opt/ros/indigo/share/turtlesim

 * Another classmate's laptop didn't work, giving an error that something was not defined in EventEmitter, which was the package that emitted "events" from the HTML back through WebSocket and `rosbridge`.
 This is probably regarding Ethernet connection.

+Another problem we had was when we tried to add functionality of controlling the turtle's direction with arrow keys in the HTML webpage.
+However, we were not able to figure out the Javascript syntax to allow this to happen.

 ####Mistakes We Found